top of page

 Will I be pressured to do things that I don’t want to do?

-The group is designed to be composed of clean tech leaders who value people, planet, and profit.
+The group is designed to be composed of cleantech leaders who value people, planet, and profit.
 We expect members to continuously improve on all three elements, but how you proceed is up to you.
 You will be asked to hold yourself accountable for the commitments that you make to yourself and the group.

-How experienced is the facilitator/coach?
+How experienced is the moderator/coach?

-What is the facilitator's experience with clean tech?
+What is the moderator's experience with cleantech?

 Why do you emphasize diversity within the group?

 Research has demonstrated that diverse and inclusive teams foster greater insights and better performance.
-We are consciously building a diverse peer group membership to give you a broad perspective on the clean tech sector from people with different life experiences.
+We are consciously building a diverse peer group membership to give you a broad perspective on the cleantech sector from people with different life experiences.

 Is the Triple Bottom Line a new concept?